MAI-IT/tryLearn/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## TryLearn
 This is a Simple Learning Management System (LMS) called tryLearn built with Laravel 11.
-The system supports courses, students, comments, and registrations, with additional features such as authentication, authorization and task scheduling.
+The system supports courses, students, comments, and registrations, with additional features such as authentication, authorization, task scheduling and testing.

 ## Installation & Setup
 ### Prerequisites